vekatze/neut/book/src/overview.md

 - Call-by-value
 - Impure
-- Compiles to [LLVM IR](https://llvm.org/docs/LangRef.html) and binary
+- Compiles to LLVM IR and native binaries
 - The type system ≈ System Fω + ADT + recursion + box modality
   - That is, the usual one in functional programming, but a bit generalized
 - Built-in [LSP support](./lsp-showcase.md)